 3 Finish processes for repairing or reconditioning an existing product may involve full or partial removal of existing applied finishes, re-levelling or straightening of an original timber surface to correct deformation of bending, warping, surface irregularities caused by differential shrinking.
 The removal of existing applied finish is most difficult as it is a matter of conservation, preservation, correction, all in a very limited scale of intervention.

 SOFTWOODS are in dull in colour, light in weight and soft grained, but not always inferior in quality.
 The sap and heart portions are not very different in colour.
 Soft woods are easy to finish by planing and sanding.
 A finished surface exposes the tender portions, the remnants of food transfer areas.
 And these are likely to shrink and decay over a long period, in spite of seasoning.
 Small amounts of aliphatic compounds, waxy and resinous substances give a fresh wood, a short lasting, smooth feel and slight sheen.
 Softwoods due the grain structure and the constituents are difficult to stain.
-Its surface cannot be well sealed and levelled by chalk or oxide pigments, but a coat of very low viscosity NC Lacquer can seal the face.
+Its surface cannot be well sealed and leveled by chalk or oxide pigments, but a coat of very low viscosity NC Lacquer can seal the face.